Energy Corridor Links

 CCPG is a joint, high voltage transmission system planning forum for the purpose of assuring a high degree of reliability in the planning, development, and operation of the high voltage transmission system in the Rocky Mountain Region.

-Wyoming Infrastructure Authority
+Wyoming Energy Authority

-The Wyoming Infrastructure Authority is tasked with diversifying and growing the state's economy through the development of Wyoming's electric transmission infrastructure.
+The Wyoming Energy Authority is tasked with diversifying and growing the state's economy through the development of Wyoming's electric transmission infrastructure.
 The Authority is also responsible for planning, financing, building, maintaining, and operating electric transmission and related facilities.